 Connection type is another factor that can help determine the right office conference TV for your needs.
 Does the office use a wireless LAN to connect output devices and displays, or do you need to set up a wired connection using an HDMI or USB-C cable?
 If wireless connectivity is a priority, you may consider a newer conference room TV with smart Wi-Fi and the ability to pair multiple devices.
 For more connection options, you’ll want to know how do I mirror my phone to my TV.
 In case you need to present from a mobile device.

 Different types of media and video formats may also have different requirements for the ideal conference and presentation room TV.
-If you typically show detailed, complex images such as micrographs, CT-scan data, or other high-quality content, you’ll want a display with the most accurate and lifelike color reproduction and high dynamic range.
+If you typically show detailed, complex images such as micrographs, CT-scan data, or other high-quality content, you’ll want a display with the most accurate and rich color reproduction and high dynamic range for realistic images.